Employment law

 Do I have to work my notice period if I am being made redundant?

-It is likely that your contract of employment says you must either work for, or be paid in lieu of your notice period.
+It is likely that your contract of employment says you must either work your notice period or be paid in lieu.

-If your employer suggests making a PILON to you, then you should think about whether or not you are happy with this arrangement.
+If your employer suggests making a PILON to you, then you should think about whether you are happy with this arrangement.

 Some employment contracts contain wording which means that employers have a contractual right to make a PILON payment and terminate an employee’s contract of employment at any time if they wish to do so.